umd-dslam/docs/src/metadata/namespace/README.md

 When the Namenode maintains billions of files, HDFS are experiencing severe latency or even crashes due to the limited memory available.
 Eventually, HDFS is playing a losing game in cloud computing if the scalability bottleneck persists.

+In [Section 3.5 - Data Model](https://dsl-umd.github.io/docs/metadata/datamodel/datemodel.html), We will store all their attributes into database system and replace the corresponding functions with our database-based implementation.